Neighborhood Check-In: Southern Tier

 Why is this?
 How are individuals, families and our community impacted, and what is being done to respond?
 How can we create a more just community in which all our neighbors can thrive?

-Join us on Thursday, June 1 for a Neighborhood Check-In, where people directly impacted by poverty, direct service providers, advocates, faith leaders, and policy experts will reflect on these questions.
+Thursday, June 1, we held a Neighborhood Check-In in Cuba, where people directly impacted by poverty, direct service providers, advocates, faith leaders, and policy experts reflected on these questions.

 To attend, RSVP using the form below and indicate whether you are interested in sharing your story or insight.